bettyli037/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/04-Commands-and-Arguments-in-Docker.md

 In this section, we will take a look at commands and arguments in docker

-- To run a docker container
+- To run a docker container.
+The ubuntu container will run and exite immediately.
   ```
   $ docker run ubuntu
   ```